jayceehex/vanilla-frontend-starter/README.md

 This is my personal starter for developing quick little front-end projects using HTML and CSS with minimal JS.

+## Styles

+---

+The styling in this starter assumes the user device is a mobile device and is not using any assistive technology.
+Other cases are handled with mixins.

 ## How to use

 ---